gomorpheus/morpheus-apidoc/source/includes/_http_requests.md

 Parameter | Description
 --------- | -----------
-:id | ID of the Instance
+:id | ID of the Instance.

-This is the format for documenting URL parameters, that are included in the url path of the request.
+This is the format for documenting URL parameters that are included in the path of the request.

 ### Query Parameters

 Parameter | Default | Description
 --------- | ------- | -----------
-phrase |  | If specified will return a partial match on name
+phrase |  | If specified will return a partial match on name.

-This is the format for documenting query string paramters, which are included in the URL query string of the request.
+This is the format for documenting query string paramters, which are included in the query string of the request.

 ### JSON Parameters

 Parameter | Description
 --------- | -----------
-field | A description of the field, what type it is, etc.
+name | A unique string.

-This is the format for documenting JSON parameters, that are included in the body of the request.
+This is the format for documenting JSON parameters that are included in the body of the request.

 ### HTTP Headers